Héctor Herrera: Atlético Madrid

 On 3 July 2019, Atlético Madrid announced via their website that they had reached an agreement with Herrera.
 He signed a three-year contract, and was officially presented at the Wanda Metropolitano with the number 16 shirt.
 After failing to appear for Los Rojiblancos in the first month of the season, he made his competitive debut on 18 September, coming on as a late substitute for Thomas Partey and scoring the equalizer in the 90th minute to salvage a 2–2 draw against Juventus in the opening group game of the UEFA Champions League.
 Three days later, Herrera made his debut in La Liga as a starter against Celta de Vigo, playing 60 minutes in a scoreless draw.
 He was a starter in both Supercopa de España matches against Barcelona and Real Madrid, finishing runner-up against the latter in the final.
 He made 30 appearances across all competitions in his debut season with Atlético, though his playing time was mostly hampered due to injuries.

 At the start of the 2020–21 season Herrera was on a positive run of form, featuring eight times in all competitions and starting in the team's last four games prior to the international break, before being ruled out of action in November.
 It was reported that he had suffered a grade two injury to his left thigh while on international duty with Mexico, and would be out of action for a month.
 On his return on 1 December, Herrera, with 47, surpassed Javier Hernández as the Mexican with most UEFA Champions League appearances, coming on as a substitute in a 1–1 group stage draw against Bayern Munich.
 He again faced a spell on the sidelines, both due to injury and testing positive for COVID-19 in February.

 In December 2021, Herrera tested positive for COVID-19 a second time.

 Houston Dynamo

 On 2 March 2022, Major League Soccer club Houston Dynamo announced that it had signed Herrera on a pre-contract agreement through the 2024 season with an option for 2025.
 He committed to the club as a Designated Player.

+On 3 November 2024, during a MLS Cup match, Herrera was sent off in the 65th minute for spitting towards a referee following a disagreement on a foul.
+He was handed a three-game suspension and was fined an undisclosed amount.

+On 6 November, Houston Dynamo opted not to pick up Herrera's contract option and released him.

+Toluca

+On 2 January 2025, Herrera made his return to Liga MX and joined Toluca.